kjleitz/marathon-msg/README.md

 Simple messaging app using socket.io!

 Working off of the "getting started" chat example.
-Aim is to build an electron messaging application.
+Aim is to build an electron messaging application for node-learnin' purposes.